skovsgaard/podcatcher/README.md

 - [ortoo-feedparser](https://github.com/ortoo/node-feedparser)
 - [level](https://github.com/level/level)

-Also in order to run the tests, make sure you've got mocha installed: `sudo npm install -g mocha`
+Also if you want to run the tests, make sure you've got mocha installed: `sudo npm install -g mocha`

 ## How to use